ariyachlt/Intro_IM/midtermProject/README.md

 The process is describe in full detail [here](https://github.com/ariyachlt/Intro_IM/blob/main/midtermProject/journal.md).

 ## Challenges
 I faced so many more challenges that I expected to during this process.
 Most of them led me to either simplify or completely remove certain components (as described above).
+Below is a summary of my challenges that can also be read in full detail in the [journal](https://github.com/ariyachlt/Intro_IM/blob/main/midtermProject/journal.md):

+- Keeping track of transformations and colors (many times I just ended up defaulting to ```push()``` and ```pop()```)
+- Remembering basic trigonometry :expressionless: (could have saved me quite a bit of time)

 ## Discoveries